When to Visit

-Stay energized and hydrated with tropical acai bowls, octopus ceviche and organic frozen yogurt.
+Looking for the perfect meal to beat the heat?
+Stay energized and hydrated with tropical acai bowls, guacamole-covered cucumbers and organic frozen yogurt.

-Treat yourself to boozy milkshakes, build-your-own bubble tea and other quintessentially Portland bevvies with our insider’s guide to the city’s best summer drinks.
+Treat yourself to creative cocktails, caffeinated milkshakes, creamy cold brew and other quintessentially Portland bevvies with our insider’s guide to Portland’s best summer drinks.

 Summer Events Round-Up

-When the sun finally comes out, Portlanders celebrate their favorite things: music, beer, art and food.
+When the sun finally comes out, Portlanders celebrate their favorite things: festivals, music, beer, art and food.